calbazasebastian/my_journal_1/README.md

 #### Thought 8
-  - [ ] Code is intended for others also... embed a short demo.
+  - [ ] Code is intended for others also... embed a short gif.

+#### Thought 9
+   Integrate more tools that I know/want to know.
+Choose other tools to tie them together.

+#### Thought 10
+   Do the same things with multiple tools(languages, frameworks, libraries).
+Make them composable.

+#### Thought 11
+   Multiple ways of deployment, monolitic or "microserviced".
+Again... composable all down to deployment level.
+Hmm.. is there any other kind?

+#### Though 12
+   UUuuh I'm soo "intelligent" thought went through my mind...please... stop...
+But I kinda like this... it s funny in a way.